 What is the inclusive education framework at Sioux Center Christian School?

-The inclusive education framework is made up of dedicated teachers, administrators, resource professionals, Northwest AEA professionals, and paraprofessionals that seek to meet the needs of the students at SCCS.
-To learn more about the framework, click here.
-To learn more about the roles and responsibilities of the different groups of people involved in the framework, click here.
+The inclusive education framework is made up of dedicated teachers, administrators, resource professionals, Northwest AEA professionals, All Belong, and paraprofessionals that seek to meet the needs of the students at SCCS.

 The school follows Response to Intervention (RtI) as a model.
 What is Response to Intervention (RtI)?